What Is Your Code of Ethics?

 Even though my main business is A Touch of Busness.com I have always had a passion for affiliate marketing.
 So I was presented with an opportunity to easily make a few hundred dollars a day with affiliate marketing.
 I went through the training for a couple of weeks doing a bit each day.

 As I was ready to launch my campaign, I found out that the tool I would be using is a spy tool.
 It looks at others’ campaigns, takes the same product and keywords that someone else is successfully using, then clones their advertisements.

 So all you have to do to make money is, basically, clone others’ campaigns and run them as your own.

 At first, I thought, “That’s a guaranteed way to know who’s making money, what products are selling, what keywords to use, and what advertisements to use.
 I can’t go wrong, this is great!”
 Then my code of ethics kicked in.
 It felt like I was stealing.
 “Here I am taking someone else’s campaign that they may have invested thousands of dollars in testing products, keywords, and ads.
 Now here I am; I just walk in and making easy money off someone else’s hard work.”

-Even though I knew I would be able to make money from this system, I knew in the end, when I was sitting on an extra load of cash, I wasn’t going to feel good about it.
+Even though I knew I would be able to make money from this system, I knew at the end, when I was sitting on an extra load of cash, I wasn’t going to feel good about it.
 I wouldn’t feel successful, and I would feel like a thief.